 Who should apply?

 The UBC Sustainability Ambassadors program is open to UBC Vancouver students of all disciplines and degrees.
-The program typically holds 20-25 students in each cohort and tends to include a competitive application process.
+Each program cohort will take 10 students and tends to include a competitive application process.
 We recommend interested and passionate students apply to the program; there is no specific skillset or criteria necessary to make a successful member of our team.

-If you are graduating in November, 2021 you are not eligible to participate in the program for the 2021-22 year.
-If you are graduating in May 2022 then you are eligible to apply and participate in the 2021-22 cohort.
+If you are graduating in November, 2022 you are not eligible to participate in the program for the 2022-23 year.
+If you are graduating in May 2023 then you are eligible to apply and participate in the 2022-23 cohorts.

 Given the uncertainties around the pandemic, we don’t know yet if the program will be in-person or virtual.
 We are anticipating and preparing to be in-person but are also mindful of the unprecedented times we are in.
 We will follow the directions of the public health officer and the university administration, and will be ready for the following three options: a completely online program, an in-person program, and a hybrid virtual and in-person.